jingxuanlim/markdown-resume/cv/alperinCV.md

 ### Student Supervision {.singlespace}
 Senior Supervisor
 : Pouyanne, Sophie. *Designing a Non-linear, Academic Web Book with Scalar*.
 Master in Publishing.
+SFU.
 __2016__

 : Dunlop, Laura. *E-Cookbooks: An Analysis of Profitability*.
 Master in Publishing.
+SFU.
 __2016__

 : Fleischmann, Ariane. *Getting SaaSy: The Implementation of Magazine Manager at Canada Wide Media.* Master in Publishing.
+SFU.
 __2015__

 : Simas Ferraz, João. *Improving Multi-Platform Workflow at Harbour Publishing and Douglas & McIntyre.* Master in Publishing.
+SFU.
 __2015__

+: Soto, Arley. *Evaluation of non-core PKP services.* International Master in Digital Library Learning, University of Parma.
+__2015__

 : Queitsch, Tilman. *Like, Tweet, Read: Exploratory Analyses of Social Media Data as an Indicator for Readership Behaviour in the Newspaper and Periodicals Industries.* Master in Publishing.
+SFU.
 __2014__

 Supervisor
 : Blom, Sophia. *Consistency and Community in* The New Quarterly’s *Bringing the Writer Home: Past and Future*.
 Master in Publishing.
+SFU.
 __2015__

 : Garby, Taisha. *Publishing Translated Works: Examining the Process*.
 Master in Publishing.
+SFU.
 __2015__

 : Zhang, Summer. *The Case Study of the Jinglun Digital Publishing Platform*.
 Master in Publishing.
+SFU.
 __2015__

 : Ross, Emily. *Quiet Content: Digital Publishing Through the Lens of a Startup.* Master in Publishing __2015__

-: Soto, Arley. *Evaluation of non-core PKP services.* International Master in Digital Library Learning, University of Parma.
-__2015__

 --------
 ### Professional Activities {.singlespace.noheading}
 &nbsp;
-: Researcher
-Public Knowledge Project
-__2007 — present__
+: Research Associate, *Public Knowledge Project* __2007 - present__

-: Chief Academic
+: Chief Academic, *The Winnower*
-The Winnower
-__2015 — present__
+__2015 - present__

 --------
 ### Professional Service {.singlespace}
 Board Memberships
 : Steering Committee:
-*Scholarly Publishing and Academic Resources Coalition (SPARC) Steering Committee* __2015 — present__
+*Scholarly Publishing and Academic Resources Coalition (SPARC) Steering Committee* __2015 - present__

 : Scientific Academic Advisory Board: *Redalyc, Biblioteca Digital CTS Iberoamericana*
-__2014 — present__
+__2014 - present__

 Conference Activities
 : Application Review Team: